DavidDock/works-of-wes-anderson/README.md

 - [Tinypng.com/](https://tinypng.com/) - Used to compress images
 - [Cloudconvert.com](https://cloudconvert.com/webp-converter) - Used to convert images to webp
 - [Favicon.io](https://favicon.io/) - Used to generate favicon
-- [Amiresponsive](https://ui.dev/amiresponsive) - Used to see site on different devices and get image for the top of this README
+- [Amiresponsive](https://ui.dev/amiresponsive) - Used to see site on different devices and create the image for the top of this README
 - [The-Noun-Project](https://thenounproject.com/) - Used for the icons
 - [The-Poster-DB](https://theposterdb.com/) - Used for the film posters